Bnei Brak: Economy

 One of the landmarks of Bnei Brak is the Coca-Cola bottling plant in Kahaneman St. It is owned by the Central Bottling Company (CBC), which has held the Israeli franchise for Coca-Cola products since 1968.
 It is among Coca-Cola's ten largest single-plant bottling facilities worldwide.

 Two major factories which dominated the centre of Bnei Brak for many years were the Dubek cigarette factory and the Osem food factory.
 As the town grew they found themselves in the middle of a residential area, and both companies subsequently left the area.
-Osem's main factory is now located on Jabotinsky road in Petah Tikva, just next to Bnei Brak.
+Osem's main factory is now located on Jabotinsky Road in Petah Tikva, just next to Bnei Brak.

 In 2011 construction started on a business district, which will include 15 office towers.
 Several of the towers of the Bnei Brak Business Center are already built as of 2020, and other buildings won't be completed until after 2021.

+Transportation

+Railways

+Bnei Brak–Ramat HaHayal railway station opened in 1949 as "Tel Aviv North station".
+It was renamed to Bnei Braq station in 1954.
+After a decline in importance of rail transport culminating in the closure of the station in the 1990s, the station was refurbished and reopened in 2000.
+The tracks through the station were electrified with the Israeli standard 25 kV 50 Hz AC in late 2021.
+In 2019 over a million passengers used the station.

 Healthcare

 Bnei Brak is home to Mayanei Hayeshua Medical Center (MHMC), a Haredi hospital.
 It is located on the east side of the city, on the outskirts of the Ramat Aharon and Or Haim neighborhoods.
 It serves the residents of Bnei Brak, along with nearby Giv'at Shmuel, Petah Tikva and Ramat Gan.
 Founded in 1990, MHMC's initially focus was maternity, and now it is a general care facility.
 It consists of 18 medical departments and 32 outpatient clinics, including 12 dialysis units, a high-risk pregnancy ward and a neonatal intensive care unit.
 With a 320-bed capacity, MHMC handles 13,000 births, and carries out more than 6,000 surgical procedures per annum.
-It features a six-story Mental Health Center, which sponsors an eating-disorder clinic.
+It features a six-story Mental Health Center, which sponsors an eating disorder clinic.

 MHMC's affairs are managed in strict accordance with halakha.
 It has been managed by three distinct groups: A board of directors, an association of rabbis and public servants, and most influential of all, the "Halakhic Supervision Committee", a rabbinical committee consisting of Shmuel Wosner, Nissim Karelitz and Yitzchok Zilberstein, with Yisrael Rand, a confidant of Aharon Yehuda Leib Shteinman, serving as its secretary.
 Chaim Kanievsky was on its board of directors, as was Moshe Lion.
 If during any medical procedure there might arise some halakhic doubt, the medical staff will activate the halakhic team, which is headed by the hospital's rabbi.
 Only after the halakhic ruling is issued can the medical activity be carried out.
 MHMC has its own beth midrash on the premises.